DanielZerihon/setUpMonitorBaseAlertApplication/README.md

 # Monitor Program

-This repository contains scripts and configurations to set up a monitoring system using a Python Flask application, Prometheus, Prometheus alert manager, Telegraf, and Ansible.
+This repository contains scripts and configurations to set up a monitoring system using a Python Flask application, bash, Prometheus, Prometheus alert manager, Telegraf, and Ansible.

 the user need to only run the 'program/execudeProgram.sh' and it will do the rest.